speplinski/tmpl-benchmark-app/README.md

 ## Options

 This code repo contains many options.
 Some options belong to only one specific model, and some options have different default values depending on other options.
 To address this, the `BaseOption` class dynamically loads and sets options depending on what model, network, and datasets are used.
 This is done by calling the static method `modify_commandline_options` of various classes.
 It takes in the`parser` of `argparse` package and modifies the list of options.
 For example, since TMPL dataset contains a special label "unknown", it sets `--contain_dontcare_label` automatically at `data/tmpl_dataset.py`.
-You can take a look at `def gather_options()` of `options/base_options.py`, or `models/network/__init__.py` to get a sense of how this works.
+You can take a look at `def gather_options()` of `options/base_options.py`, or `models/network/` to get a sense of how this works.

-## VAE-Style Training with an Encoder For Style Control and Multi-Modal Outputs

-To train our model along with an image encoder to enable multi-modal outputs, please use `--use_vae`.
-The model will create `netE` in addition to `netG` and `netD` and train with KL-Divergence loss.

 ## Acknowledgments
 This code borrows heavily from pix2pixHD and SPADE.
 We thank Jiayuan Mao for his Synchronized Batch Normalization code and Taesung Park, Ming-Yu Liu, Ting-Chun Wang, and Jun-Yan Zhu for Semantic Image Synthesis with Spatially-Adaptive Normalization.